-- O1.
-The Local Planning Authority has acted positively and proactively in determining this application by identifying matters of concern and negotiating, with the applicant, acceptable amendments to the proposal to address those concerns.
-The proposal has been assessed against all relevant material considerations, including planning policies and any representations that may have been received.
-As a result, the Local Planning Authority has been able to grant planning permission for an acceptable proposal, in accordance with the presumption in favour of sustainable development, as set out within the National Planning Policy Framework. - 02.
-No details are required to be submitted in relation to the following conditions; however they are required to be complied with: - 1.
-Time Limit - 2.
-Approved plans

-The applicant is advised that the following conditions require discharging prior to commencement of development:
+- 01. The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against all material considerations, including planning policies and any representations that may have been received and subsequently determining to grant planning permission in accordance with the presumption in favour of sustainable development, as set out within the National Planning Policy Framework. - 02.
+No details are required to be submitted in relation to the following conditions; however they are required to be complied with: - 01.
+Time Limit - 02.
+Approved Plans The applicant is advised that the following condition requires discharging prior to commencement or completion of the development: 03.
+Landscaping Doc.
+Ref: Uniform 7/DC/Agenda The application file to which this report relates can be viewed at the Council's Time Square office during office hours or online at www.bracknell-forest.gov.uk